JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

         )
     }
 }
 ```

-### Use the imported APIs
+### Use imported APIs

-Imported Objective-C APIs are contained in namespaces which start with the `swiftPMImport` prefix
+Imported Objective-C APIs are contained in namespaces that start with the `swiftPMImport` prefix
 and end with Gradle names of the project and its group.

 For example, the Kotlin build script specifies the group name as follows: